MicrosoftDocs/power-platform/power-platform/admin/power-automate-analytics-reports.md

 ## Power Automate - Maker Activity report

-The Power Automate report provide insights into the activities of citizen authors of Cloud & Desktop flows across the tenant or environments.
+The Power Automate report provide insights into the activities of citizen authors of Cloud and Desktop flows across the tenant or environments.
 The report answers questions such as:

-- What is the total number of flows created Makers across the tenant or environments?
+- What is the total number of flows created by makers across the tenant or environments?
-- What is the count of first-time makers across Cloud & Desktop flows?
+- What is the count of first-time makers across Cloud and Desktop flows?
 - Who are the top makers across the tenant or environments?
 - How many of these flows are using premium or standard connectors?
 - Allow me to filter the above list based on connector dependency.